Baked Salmon in Foil

 A tightly sealed foil packet traps moisture and flavor inside so that the salmon stays flaky, tender, and perfectly moist.
 Whereas other cooking methods can lead to dried out fish if cooked for even a minute too long, a foil packet gives you extra wiggle room so the roasted salmon will stay moist even if cooked longer than needed.

-salmon and greens with sauce in foil on a sheet pan
+overhead image of salmon and greens with sauce in foil on a sheet pan

 Possible Variations